Actipro/WPF-Controls/Documentation/topics/bars/menu-features/context-menus.md

 ## Input Gesture Text

 Input gestures are keyboard shortcuts that provide access to a control's command.
-For instance, `Ctrl+C` is commonly associated with the clipboard `Copy` command.
+For instance, <kbd>Ctrl</kbd>+<kbd>C</kbd> is commonly associated with the clipboard copy command.

 Input gesture text is a textual representation of a keyboard shortcut, allowing the end user to learn which keyboard shortcut executes a command.
 Input gesture text is shown in menu items and can be customized or hidden completely.

-> [!TIP]
-> See the [Control Basics](../controls/control-basics.md) topic for more information on input gesture text.
+See the [Control Basics](../controls/control-basics.md) topic for more information on input gesture text.

 ## MVVM Support